Paul Feyerabend

-Feyerabend's most famous work is Against Method (1975), wherein he argued that there are no universally valid methodological rules for scientific inquiry.
+Feyerabend's most famous work is Against Method (1975), wherein he argues that there are no universally valid methodological rules for scientific inquiry.
 He also wrote on topics related to the politics of science in several essays and in his book Science in a Free Society (1978).
-Feyerabend's later works include Wissenschaft als Kunst (Science as Art) (1984), Farewell to Reason (1987), Three Dialogues on Knowledge (1991), and Conquest of Abundance (released posthumously in 1999) which collect essays from the 1970s until Feyerabend's death in 1994.
-The uncompleted draft of an earlier work was released posthumously, in 2016, as Philosophy of Nature.
-This work contains Feyerabend's reconstruction of the history of natural philosophy from the Homeric Period until the mid-20th century.
-In these works and other publications, Feyerabend wrote about numerous issues at the interface between history and philosophy of science and ethics, ancient philosophy, philosophy of art, political philosophy, medicine, and physics.
-Feyerabend's final work was his autobiography, entitled Killing Time, which he completed on his deathbed.
-Feyerabend's extensive correspondences and unpublished materials have been published after his death.
+Feyerabend's later works include Wissenschaft als Kunst (Science as Art) (1984), Farewell to Reason (1987), Three Dialogues on Knowledge (1991), and Conquest of Abundance (released posthumously in 1999), which collect essays from the 1970s until Feyerabend's death.
+The uncompleted draft of an earlier work was released posthumously in 2009 as Naturphilosophie and translated to English in 2016 as Philosophy of Nature.
+This work contains Feyerabend's reconstruction of the history of natural philosophy from the Homeric period until the mid-20th century.
+In these works and others, Feyerabend wrote about numerous issues at the interface between history and philosophy of science and ethics, ancient philosophy, philosophy of art, political philosophy, medicine, and physics.
+His final work was an autobiography, Killing Time, which he completed on his deathbed.
+Feyerabend's extensive correspondence and other materials from his Nachlass continue to be published.

-Feyerabend is often recognized as one of the most important philosophers of science of the 20th century.
-In a recent poll, Feyerabend was ranked as the 8th most significant philosopher of science.
-He is often mentioned, alongside Thomas Kuhn, Imre Lakatos, and N.R.
-Hanson, as a crucial figure in the historical turn and his work on scientific pluralism was markedly influential on the Stanford School and much of contemporary philosophy of science.
-He was also a significant figure in the sociology of scientific knowledge.
-His lectures were extremely well-attended and famous, attracting international attention.
-Asteroid (22356) Feyerabend is named in his honour.
-Feyerabend's iconoclastic personality is summarized in his obituary by Ian Hacking: "Humanists, in my old-fashioned sense, need to be part of both arts and sciences.
+Feyerabend is recognized as one of the most important 20th-century philosophers of science.
+In a 2010 poll, he was ranked as the 8th-most significant philosopher of science.
+He is often mentioned alongside Thomas Kuhn, Imre Lakatos, and N. R. Hanson as a crucial figure in the historical turn in philosophy of science, and his work on scientific pluralism has been markedly influential on the Stanford School and on much contemporary philosophy of science.
+Feyerabend was also a significant figure in the sociology of scientific knowledge.
+His lectures were extremely well-attended, attracting international attention.
+His multifaceted personality is eloquently summarized in his obituary by Ian Hacking: "Humanists, in my old-fashioned sense, need to be part of both arts and sciences.
 Paul Feyerabend was a humanist.
 He was also fun."

 In line with this humanistic interpretation and the concerns apparent in his later work, the Paul K. Feyerabend Foundation was founded in 2006 in his honor.
-The Foundation aims to "promote the empowerment and wellbeing of disadvantaged human communities.
+The Foundation "promotes the empowerment and wellbeing of disadvantaged human communities.
 By strengthening intra and inter-community solidarity, it strives to improve local capacities, promote the respect of human rights, and sustain cultural and biological diversity."
+In 1970, the Loyola University of Chicago awarded Feyerabend a Doctor of Humane Letters Degree honoris causa.
+Asteroid (22356) Feyerabend is named after him.